 Serve yourself up a gorgeous porterhouse steak that has been rubbed generously with ancho powder, pan seared to perfection and bathed in melted butter.
 Here is the recipe.

-Yeah.
-Ancho.
-Let's talk about that, shall we?
+Let's talk about how to make it, shall we?

 Get that rub in there good.
 Rub it in with your hands or with the back of a fork.
 You want it nicely rubbed down.

 Next, heat a neutral oil in a cast iron pan to medium-high heat.
 I use avocado oil.
 Neutral oil is best because it doesn't flavor the steak like olive oil does, even if it is only mildly so.
 We're focusing on the steak here.